opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 ## When is Storage mode coming out?

 With Storage mode, responses will be in the clear on an Internet device, which is not ideal.
 Hence we are first moving FormSG to the Intranet first before launching Storage mode.
-Storage mode is expected to be launched end of 2019.
+Storage mode is expected to be launched end of March 2020.

 ## This form password sounds important.
 What if I lose it?